jeremytammik/ElementAdjuster/README.md

 Currently, ElementAdjuster only supports adjustment of elements that have a valid `Location` with a `LocationPoint` value.

-ElementAdjuster implementes two external commands:
+ElementAdjuster implements two external commands:

 - [CmdExport](#CmdExport)
 - [CmdImport](#CmdImport)